 False.
 There is an important difference between speech output and understanding language.
 Speaking is the use of voice to say words that carry meaning.
 Language understanding is the ability to hear and listen to the words and derive meaning from it.
 Just because a child is not producing words, it does not mean he cannot understand or learn to understand what different words, sentences and things we say mean.

 Uncertain.
-Currently, there are no evidence that childhood vaccination causes autism.
+Currently, there is no evidence that childhood vaccination causes autism.
 A 1998 study associating autism to vaccines has since been retracted.

 False.
 Latest scientific reports provided no support for GFCF diets in the intervention for children with ASD.
 In fact, these research reports have suggested that negative bone health is frequently associated with GFCF diets.
 Currently, GFCF diet is strongly recommended with the advice of medical practitioners for children with food allergies or intolerance to gluten and/or casein.